RoopkamalDhindsa/shopify-extensibility-add-product-upsell/README.md

-# Shopify app example: pre-purchase product offer checkout App Template - Remix
+# Shopify app example: add custom block checkout App Template - Remix

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.